Last updated on May 14th, 2020 at 08:09 pm

 Whichever you prefer, the Withlacoochee State Trail, 46 paved miles through beautiful rural landscape, is about as good as bike trails get.

-The Withlacoochee bike path is a rail trail located in central Florida, beginning about an hour west of Orlando near the tiny town of Trilby and extending north almost to Dunnellon.
+The Withlacoochee bike path is a rail trail located in Central Florida, beginning about an hour west of Orlando near the tiny town of Trilby and extending north almost to Dunnellon.

 Like all rail trails, the inclines and curves are gradual and the route goes through what was considered the backyards of homes or businesses along the way.
 The pavement is smooth and road crossings are few.
+Lined with trees, it offers a good amount of shade.

 The Withlacoochee State Trail is blessed with more than a high quality bike-riding experience, though.
 It has better scenery than most Florida rail trails we’ve ridden, with several opportunities to explore.

-We experienced the central and southern portion of the trail, from Inverness south through the Withlacoochee State Forest.
+On several rides over the years, we have experienced the central and southern portion of the trail, from Inverness south through the Withlacoochee State Forest.
 For us, the highlights were the tiny Old Florida town of Floral City and the stretch of the path that is closest to the Withlacoochee River inside Withlacoochee State Forest.

 In Floral City, we left the trail to ride through the town a bit.
 Excellent signage at the trail head tells the history of the town and how the pioneers in the 1880s planted live oaks along what is now SR48.
 We pedaled to the east end of town to see the road, now known as the Avenue of Oaks because of the 135-year-old live oak trees that majestically line it.
+(You can ride a parallel residential road north of Orange Avenue that is a safer route.)

 Our second highlight, the path through Withlacoochee State Forest, passes through a section of the forest called the Croom Tract.
 Here the trail passes through scenery I am more used to seeing from a kayak – an exquisite cypress swamp.